snowdrop/godaddy-webhook/README.md

 | [> 1.13]            | v0.2.0          |

 **Remark**: The Helm chart `AppVersion` like the image `version` are tagged according to the version used to release this project: v0.1.0, v0.2.0.
 When using the main branch, the Helm chart will install the latest image pushed on [quay.io](https://quay.io/repository/snowdrop/cert-manager-webhook-godaddy)

+## Governance

+Before to open a ticket, please review the [Cert Manager documentation](https://cert-manager.io/docs) explaining the different concepts you will have to deal with such: Issuer, Certificate, Challenge, Order, etc

+The troubleshooting section of the documentation is also a good place to start to understand how to debug the different issues you could face: https://cert-manager.io/docs/troubleshooting/acme/.

 ## Platform